pylint-dev/astroid/doc/inference.rst

 through the various *values* the node could take.

-In some case the value yielded will not be a node found in the AST of the node but an instance of a special inference class such as :class:`Uninferable`, or :class:`Instance`.
+In some case the value yielded will not be a node found in the AST of the node but an instance of a special inference class such as :obj:`Uninferable`, or :class:`Instance`.

-Namely, the special singleton :obj:`Uninferable()` is yielded when the inference reaches a point where it can't follow the code and is so unable to guess a value; and instances of the :class:`Instance` class are yielded when the current node is inferred to be an instance of some known class.
+Namely, the special singleton :obj:`Uninferable` is yielded when the inference reaches a point where it can't follow the code and is so unable to guess a value; and instances of the :class:`Instance` class are yielded when the current node is inferred to be an instance of some known class.